sharetribe/flex-docs/src/docs/operator-guides/how-to-edit-pages/index.md

     this Section.
 You can always add buttons via call to action settings withing blocks
   - **Internal link** means that the link will open in the same tab.
-The link should point to an internal folder within your marketplace, with a partial URL.
+The link should point to another page within your marketplace.
+You should only include the path after your main marketplace URL.
   - **External link** means that the link will open in a new tab.
+The link should point to a location outside your marketplace.
 You need to specify the complete URL.
 - Link text: The text within the call to action button.
 Try to make the text short and simple to engage your visitors and incite them to action.
 - Link address: The URL or folder for the button.
-  - **Internal link:** you have to specify a folder within your marketplace.
+  - **Internal link:** you have to specify a path within your marketplace.
 For example “/p/about”, it will take your users to `https://yourmarketplaceurl.com/p/about`
   - **External link:** you have to specify a complete URL.
 You need to